1 What costs are involved in legal proceedings and who normally has to bear them?

-Whether the applicant’s means are insufficient is assessed on the basis of their total gross income and capital and that of any other members of their household.
+Whether the applicant's means are insufficient is assessed on the basis of their total gross income and capital and that of any other members of the household.

 Legal aid is refused to persons bringing an action which appears a priori to be unreasonable or unlikely to succeed or whose aim seems disproportionate in relation to the potential costs.